STORRS, CONN. (AP) - UConn’s Jim Calhoun doesn’t mince words when it comes to his health.

 “When we got off the plane, he really had trouble getting in the car and going home,” he said.

-Blaney will lead the team in Calhoun’s absence.
 The Huskies (14-7, 4-5 Big East) have lost four games in a row and fell out of the Top 25 for the first time in 28 weeks.
-They host Seton Hall on Saturday before travelling to Louisville Monday.
+They host Seton Hall on Saturday before traveling to Louisville on Monday.

 Spinal stenosis is a narrowing of the spine, normally associated with aging and sometimes with arthritis.
 If physical therapy and medicines aren’t effective, surgery may be considered, although some people’s symptoms may not improve after an operation.